braydenalex/roomlottery/README.md

 ## Backstory

-This project was initiated to address the shortcomings of the school's previous room allocation system, which often assigned students to the wrong rooms or failed to prioritize honors students and athletes correctly.
+This project was initiated to address the shortcomings of my school's previous room allocation system, which often assigned students to the wrong rooms or failed to prioritize honors students and athletes correctly.
 This new system resolves those issues while introducing greater equity in room allocation.

 ## Technologies Used